Tattoo FAQ

 1) How are Above the Pearl’s tattoos priced*?

-• Hourly Tattoo Rate : $190/hr* (one hour minimum)
+• Hourly Tattoo Rate: $195/hr* (one hour minimum, inclusive)

-• Studio Minimum: $190* (per person, per piece of artwork)
+• Studio Minimum: $195* (per person, per piece of artwork)

-• Consultation fees: $50 (per person) non-refundable/non-transferable due in-advance to hold a consult appointment and is applied towards your deposit/tattoo, if schedule a tattoo appointment(s) at the time of the consult.
+• Consultation fees: $50 (per person) non-refundable/non-transferable due in advance to hold a consult appointment and is applied towards your deposit/tattoo if you schedule a tattoo appointment(s) at the consult time.*As of Oct 1st, 2023 rates have slightly increased due to the increased cost of living, tattoo supplies, overhead, and the cost of everything going up.
+Thank you for your understanding.
+First responders, active duty military, and veterans receive a 5% discount.Thank you for your service.

 1) Does it hurt?